rsnpj/notes-site/notes/Year_2/Software_Methodologies/AI_Search/Constraint_Satisfaction.md

 -   In order to come up with an assignment it does not matter in which order we choose to assign values to variables

-Hence in every CSP search algorithm we expand a node of the search tree by considering possible assignments for only a single variable - it’s up to us to choose which variable
+Hence, in every CSP search algorithm we expand a node of the search tree by considering possible assignments for only a single variable - it’s up to us to choose which variable

-Consequently we no longer speak of "the" search tree with CSPs but talk of "a" search tree, for we will build different search trees depending on which variable we choose to expand a node with respect to
+Consequently, we no longer speak of "the" search tree with CSPs but talk of "a" search tree, for we will build different search trees depending on which variable we choose to expand a node with respect to